wdporter/i-am-that-vuepress/22-life-is-love-and-love-is-life/readme.md

 **Q:**&ensp;I may come across a beggar, naked and hungry and ask him, “Who are you?”.
 He may answer, “I am the Supreme Self”.
 “Well”, I say, “since you are the Supreme, change your present state”.
 What will he do?

 **M:**&ensp;He will ask you, “Which state?
-What is there that needs changing?
+What is there that needs changeïng?
 What is wrong with me?”.

 **Q:**&ensp;Why should he answer so?